CambridgeNuclear/SCONE/docs/User Manual.rst

     and TMS rejected collisions are tallied with a collisionClerk as well as physical collisions

 .. note::
-  If TMS is on, the collisionClerks is biased for results in the TMS materials unless virtual collisions are scored (use <handleVirtual 1;>)
+  If TMS is on, the collisionClerk is biased for results in the TMS materials unless virtual collisions are scored (use <handleVirtual 1;>)

 * trackClerk